AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

 ```

 ### Status:
-provide you with a summary of the current state, including branch information, staging area and untracked files.
+provide you with a summary of the current state, including  information, staging area and untracked files.
 ```cmd
 git status
 ```

 ### Diff:
-show the differences between different states in your Git repository such as commits, commit and working tree, branches, etc.
+show the differences between different states in your Git repository such as commits, commit and working tree, es, etc.
 Here are some of its use cases:
   1. diff between two commits:
   ```git